Achievable logoAchievable logo

 To minimize risks:

-• Training should focus on technique first, progressing to higher loads only when appropriate.
+• Training should prioritize technique, with higher loads introduced only when appropriate.

-• Warm-up, cool-down, and recovery strategies should be incorporated.
+• Warm-up, cool-down, and recovery strategies should be included.

-• Gradual progression should be emphasized rather than attempting to lift heavy too soon.
+• Progression should be gradual rather than focused on lifting heavy too soon.

-Research suggests that youth athletes who participate in preseason conditioning programs experience fewer injuries compared to those who do not.
+Research suggests that youth athletes who participate in preseason conditioning programs experience fewer injuries than those who do not.

 Program design considerations for children